hans/hans.github.com/_drafts/word-representations.md

 Let's make an even higher-level gloss of the core logic in this spirit:

 1. We make some atoms bump around in pattern $A$ near the subject's ears.
-2. We watch how some atoms (and electrons) bump around at the same time in a nearby area (the subject's brain).
+2. We watch how some atoms bump around at the same time in a nearby area (the subject's brain).
 Call this pattern $B(A)$.
-Note that $B$ is a function of $A$ – we group the electron-bumps in the brain by the particular patterns $A$ presented to the subject.
+Note that $B$ is a function of $A$ – we group the atom-bumps in the brain according to the particular patterns $A$ presented to the subject.
-3. We build a mathematical model relating how the ear-atom-bumping $A$ relates to the brain-electron-bumping $B(A)$.
+3. We build a mathematical model relating how the ear-atom-bumping $A$ relates to the brain-atom-bumping $B(A)$.
 4. When our model accurately predicts the bumping $B(A)$ given the bumping $A$, we say that $B(A)$ *represents* some aspect of $A$.
 5. The brain activity pattern $B(A)$ represents the ear-bumping pattern $A$.

 At this level of abstraction—a level which might sound a little silly, but which preserves the essential moves of the argument—we might be able to draw out a strange logical leap.
 Point #4 takes a correlation between different bumping-patterns $A$ and $B(A)$ and concludes that $B(A)$ *represents* $A$.

+## Correlation as representation

 That notion of representation captures the relevant relation in the paper.
 But it also captures quite a bit more – namely, any pair of physical events $A$, $B(A)$ for which some aspect of $B(A)$ correlates with some aspect of $A$.
 Here's a random list of pairs of physical events or states which satisfy this requirement: